HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 This sizing work consisted of rendering scenarios of WCM, portlets, and DAM with a rendering setup enabled in AWS/Native-Kubernetes (Kubernetes installed directly in Amazon EC2 instances).
 A combination run was performed that rendered WCM content, DAM assets, and DX pages and portlets.
 The load distribution was WCM content (40%), DAM assets (30%), and DX pages and portlets (30%).
 All systems were pre-populated before performing the rendering tests.

 To achieve the 1,000 concurrent users mark, an initial set of runs was done with a lower number of users on a single node setup.
-The tests started with desired load with an acceptable error rate (< 0.01%).
+The tests started with the desired load of 1,000 users and an acceptable error rate (< 0.01%).
 Further steps were taken to optimize the limits on the available resources for each pod.

 The following sections provide details for the [WCM default test data - 20 pages](#wcm-default-test-data-20-pages), [DAM default test data - 2,500 assets](#dam-default-test-data-2500-assets), and [Pages and portlets default test data - 8 pages](#pages-and-portlets-default-test-data-8-pages).